AirConsole/airconsole-construct3/README.md

 ## Export your games and try them
 As of now I couldn't import airconsole script in the Construct3 plugin, as C3 sdk doesn't yet offer this possibility.
 This will be solved in the coming months.

+But for now, 2 solutions:
+* Use our provided tool: AirConsole.bat.
+Place it in your exported directory and simply run it.
-But for now, you need to edit your "screen.html" ("index.html") and add, after line 5:
+* Or edit your "screen.html" ("index.html") and add, after line 16:

 ```html
 <script type="text/javascript" src="https://www.airconsole.com/api/airconsole-1.7.0.js"></script>